 In this London home, Elizabeth Sharp wanted a small swimming pool, but with a compact garden, she had to be smart to make the idea work.
 She maximised space available with her pool, by fitting it with a retractable cover that can also be used as decking.
 Clever stuff!

-"The cost of all these materials varies tremendously," advises Karl Harrison from Trex.
 "Based on each garden situation alone will dictate the amount of work required to create each project.
-I assume a registered professional Landscaper is providing the works and warranties for a minimum period of 10 years.
-If, however we base this question on a level surface with no excavation then consider the following.
+I assume a registered professional landscaper is providing the works and warranties for a minimum period of 10 years.

 "Composite decking is fitted to a structure that has many regulations to follow carefully if you want your investment to last.
 Beams and joists must be constructed with the right grade of timber and fixings.
 Post holes need to be dug for the support posts and concrete, this all before you fit the decking.
 A sensible budget for a Trex® deck is from £250 to £320 plus VAT."

-"The cheapest and certainly not the best solution in many cases is to use softwood.
-The frame should be the same as described above.
+"For softwood, the frame should be the same as described above.
 It doesn’t last as long as quality composites and needs regular treatment.
 A sensible cost would be from £160 to £220 plus VAT/m2."

 Assistant Editor Amy began working for Homebuilding & Renovating in 2018.
 She has an interest in sustainable building methods and always has her eye on the latest design ideas.
 Amy has interviewed countless self builders, renovators and extenders about their experiences for Homebuilding & Renovating magazine.
 She is currently renovating a mid-century home, together with her partner, on a DIY basis, and has recently fitted her own kitchen.